-When you think of frailty, do you envision a bird-thin older woman who needs assistance walking or an elderly, wheelchair-bound man?
+When you think of frailty, do you envision a bird-thin older woman who needs assistance walking or an elderly man who uses a wheelchair?
 While these descriptions apply to many frail elderly, there is actually no universally accepted definition of frailty and no single tool to assess it.
 Nevertheless, doctors know frailty when they see it and understand that a frail patient is at increased risk for a heart attack or stroke.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy